ericjwdchen/ericjwdchen.github.io/about.md

 Hey there!
 I'm Eric Chen.

-I'm from Wisconsin and am a senior at Princeton University studying Operations Research and Financial Engineering.
-Prior to Princeton, I attended The Lawrenceville School.
+I'm from Wisconsin and am a senior at [Princeton University][pu] studying Operations Research and Financial Engineering.
+Prior to Princeton, I attended [The Lawrenceville School][lv].
 Currently, I take interest in technology, finance, transportation, history of religion, podcasts, and cooking.
 Take a look at the [bookshelf][bookshelf] to see what I've been reading recently.

 If you like the site, subscribe on the [Feeds][feeds] page.
 Find me on [Twitter][twitter] and [LinkedIn][linkedin].[^1] My email is eric~at~this_domain.

 [pu]: https://www.princeton.edu

 [lv]: https://www.lawrenceville.org

 [bookshelf]: http://ericjwdchen.org/bookshelf